Sasuke0713/nginx/README.md

-# nginx
+# nginx-cookbook

-simple cookbook to install nginx
+Simple cookbook to install nginx on ubuntu 18.04 box.